 It is the student's responsibility to familiarize themselves with the policies and procedures at Six Nations Polytechnic.
-The following policies and procedures refer to student conduct and responsibilities; examinations and grade review; as well as confidentiality of student information.
-Further reading and information on these policies and procedures can be found within the Academic Calendar 2023-2024:
+The following policies and procedures refer to student conduct and responsibilities; examinations and grade review; and confidentiality of student information.
+Information on these policies and procedures can be found in the SNP Academic Calendar - University 2024-25:

-- Grade Review
+- Academic Consideration

+- Academic Freedom & Integrity

 - Academic Status & Standing

 - Confidentiality of Student Information

-- Academic Consideration

 - Examinations

+- Grade Review

 - Graduation

 - Registration

-- Academic Freedom & Integrity

 - Student Conduct